Larry Holmes: Amateur career

 Holmes began boxing at age 18.
-In his twenty-first bout, he boxed Nick Wells in the semifinals of the 1972 National Olympic Trials in Fort Worth, Texas.
-Wells, a southpaw known for unprecedently high knockout-to-win percentage for an amateur boxer, with a majority of knockouts coming in the first round, stopped Holmes in the first round.
-Nevertheless, Holmes was chosen by a selection committee of the National Olympic authorities to fight at the Olympic box-offs in West Point, New York, where he had a match-up versus Duane Bobick.
+In his twenty-first bout, he faced Nick Wells in the semifinals of the 1972 National Olympic Trials in Fort Worth, Texas.
+Wells, a southpaw known for an unprecedentedly high knockout-to-win ratio for an amateur, heavily ending bouts in the first round, added another with Holmes.
+Nevertheless, Holmes was chosen by a selection committee of the National Olympic authorities to fight at the Olympic box-offs at West Point, New York, where he had a match-up versus Duane Bobick.
 Holmes was dropped in the first round with a right to the head.
 He got up and danced out of range, landing several stiff jabs in the process.
 Bobick mauled Holmes in the second round but could not corner him.
 The referee warned Holmes twice in the second round for holding.
 In the third, Bobick landed several good rights and started to corner Holmes, who continued to hold.
 Eventually, Holmes was disqualified for excessive holding.